Sidney Webb, 1st Baron Passfield

 Sidney James Webb, 1st Baron Passfield, OM, PC (13 July 1859 – 13 October 1947) was a British socialist, economist and reformer, who co-founded the London School of Economics.
 He was an early member of the Fabian Society in 1884, joining, like George Bernard Shaw, three months after its inception.
 Along with his wife Beatrice Webb and with Annie Besant, Graham Wallas, Edward R. Pease, Hubert Bland and Sydney Olivier, Shaw and Webb turned the Fabian Society into the pre-eminent politico-intellectual society in Edwardian England.
 He wrote the original, pro-nationalisation Clause IV for the British Labour Party.

 Background and education

-Webb was born in London to a professional family.
-He studied law at the Birkbeck Literary and Scientific Institution for a degree of the University of London in his spare time, while holding an office job.
-He also studied at King's College London, before being called to the Bar in 1885.
+Webb was born at 45, Cranbourn Street, near Leicester Square, London, the second of three children of Charles Webb (1828/9-1891) and Elizabeth Mary (1820/21-1895), née Stacey.
+His father was "variously described as an accountant, a perfumer, and a hairdresser"; his mother was a "hairdresser and dealer in toiletries".
+Webb's upbringing was "comfortable", the family employing a live-in servant; his father was "a man of local substance" as a rate collector, guardian, and sergeant in a volunteer regiment.
+Having attended a "first-class middle class day school" at St Martin's Lane, and his parents having sent him abroad to Switzerland and Germany to extend his education, Webb later studied law at the Birkbeck Literary and Scientific Institution for a degree of the University of London in his spare time, while holding an office job.
+He also studied at King's College London, before being called to the Bar at Gray's Inn in 1885.